Shepherdess Camp

 Meet the Flock

 Join shepherdess, Joy Miller, for an introduction to the Driftless Curiosity flock.
 Learn about a variety of cross breeds within her flock.
 Joy will discuss the purpose, temperament, and other qualities of the members of her flock.
-Participants will have the opportunity to interact with different breeds throughout the weekend to learn which animal may be the best fit for their land and purpose.
+Participants will have the opportunity to interact with different breeds throughout the weekend to learn which breed may be the best fit for their land and purpose.

-Have you ever wanted to ask a veterinarian about your sheep questions?
+Session #2: Have you ever wanted to ask a veterinarian about your sheep questions?
 This session is an opportunity to satisfy your curiosity!
 Our local vet will talk about some of the most common areas of care she comes across for homestead flocks – hoof care, minerals, deworming, and lambing.
 Then we’ll take questions from the group.
 Learn what you can do to manage the health of your flock, measures you can take before you call the vet, and when it is time to ask the professionals for help.

 Pasture Management & Rotational Grazing